mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ### 2.7.2: Loops

-Loops allows you to run the body of your loop a fixed number of times, or until the loop condition is no longer true.
+Loops allow you to run the body of your loop a fixed number of times, or until the loop condition is no longer true.

 <figure>
    <img src="loop_flow.png" class="image_center" width="75%" >
-   <figcaption>Figure(18): Loops in the context of the overall flow of the program.</figcaption>
+   <figcaption>Figure(18): Loops in the context of the overall flow of the program</figcaption>
 </figure>

 There are two kinds of loops.
 The first is iterative where you can repeat code a defined number of times, and the second is conditional where you repeat until some condition is no longer satisfied.

 **Iterative loops: for loop**

-This is a common way of looping when you need to run some lock of code a specific number of times.
+This is a common way of looping when you need to run a block of code a specific number of times.
 Here is a simple example that prints numbers from 1 to 10.
-You first declare a counter and then increment in the loop to run the code specific number of times.
-Notice that the code statements that you would like to repeat are bound by the block after the for statement.
+You first declare a counter and then increment in the loop to run the code a specific number of times. *Notice that the code statements you would like to repeat are bound by the block after the for statement.*

 {{< div class="line-numbers" >}}
 ```C#